top of page

 A two-stage surgery may be necessary if it is necessary to increase the amount of bone at the site with a bone graft or bone regeneration technique.
 There may be several reasons for the lack of bone at the implant site, including a long time period without teeth, denture wear, and bone loss due to periodontal disease, aging, or trauma.
 When teeth are missing, the surrounding gums and underlying bone retract over time.
 This is because normally the presence of our teeth stimulates the natural renewal of bone, and without this stimulation the bone will melt away over time.

-3. Preparation of the teeth and impression taking
+3. Impression taking and preparation of the teeth

 When your gums have completely healed, we take an impression or a digital 3D-scan of your mouth.
 This will be used to make a stone or virtual model of your teeth on which the dental technician will build your crown or bridge, paying special attention to achieve a natural finish that matches the rest of your teeth.